mcecode/standards/code/general.md

 - Use descriptive, meaningful, and precise names based on the context where they are declared and used.
 - Unless established naming conventions for specific languages and/or environments already exist, the following should be followed:
+  - Prefer using whole words instead of abbreviations (e.g., use `error`, not `err` or `e`).
+  - Make boolean value names explicit by prefixing them with `is`, `has`, and other such modifiers.
-  - Prefer using positive names for boolean values (i.e., use `isString`, not `isNotString`)
+  - Prefer using positive names for boolean values (e.g., use `isString`, not `isNotString`).
   - Function names should begin with a verb or should suggest action.
   - Class and object names should be nouns.

 ## Formatting

-- Be consistent in following whatever formatting rules are chosen
+- Be consistent in following whatever formatting rules are chosen.

 ### Strings